PSPDFKit/PSPDFKit-Demo/README.md

-# PSPDFKit - Rendering PDF on iOS is hard.
-PSPDFKit fixes that.
+# PSPDFKit - A drop-in-ready framework that helps in almost every aspect of PDF-rendering on iOS

 PSPDFKit is a heavily optimized framework for displaying PDF files with horizontal scrolling.
 It is fast, flexible, has intelligent caching and renders pages usually faster than iBooks.